TruthIsTruth/rock-paper-scissors/README.md

 # rock-paper-scissors
-First project from the JavaScript fundamentals section of The Odin Project
+First project from the JavaScript fundamentals section of The Odin Project.